Confused about organic foods?

 Another characteristic of organic foods is the way they are grown.
 Organic growing relies on manure to feed the crops instead of artificial fertilizer, and organic farmers practice a technique known as crop rotation.
 Crop rotation means that crops are rotated in a precise sequence.

-An example would be to grow several different crops in the same area but different seasons or different years.
+An example would be to grow several different crops in the same area but in different seasons or different years.
 This allows plants to grow easier, with fewer growing problems.
-As a bonus, crop rotation is environmentally-friendly, since rotating plants reduces soil erosion and depletion, boosts soil fertility by providing it with nutrients, cuts down on weeds and pests, and reduces sewer sludge.
+As a bonus, crop rotation is environmentally-friendly, since rotating plants reduce soil erosion and depletion, boost soil fertility by providing it with nutrients, cut down on weeds and pests, and reduce sewer sludge.
 Crop rotation is a fundamental component of organic farming.